Tamegoro/AGENT/Additions/readme.txt

 show answers.
  or
 delete answers and show new formulas.
-(delete answers and show new formulas automatically after 10 seconds.)
+(answers are deleted and new formulas are shown automatically after 10 seconds.)

 right-up button:
 next color.